 Anticipatory Set: (10 minutes)

 Search Google Images for pictures of "plastic bag pollution."
-Show the pictures to students to illustrate the different issues caused by plastic bags in the environment.
+Show the pictures to illustrate the different issues caused by plastic bags in the environment.
 Show the 2009 video "The Bay vs The Bag" as a creative illustration of the plastic bag issue getting out of control.

 - At the end of the video, what does the woman do that shows she learned the impact of her actions?